emirhanbulbul/CustomStepView/README.md

-# CustomStepView
+# Custom Step View

-Bu projede Recyler View'den kalıtım alarak step view oluşturdum.
-Step View'de 3 durum bulunmaktadır.
+In this project, I created a step view by inheriting from the Recyler View.
+There are 3 situations in Step View.
-1- Tamamlandı
+1- Completed
-2- Devam Ediyor
+2- Continuing
-3- Tamamlanacak

-Örnek kullanım MainActiviy kısmında bulunmaktadır.
+3- It will be Completed

+An example usage is found in the MainActivity file.

+# 📽 Video
 https://user-images.githubusercontent.com/14194362/223144598-1116e5dd-21e6-4123-84ec-82f191ddcca4.mp4